 Employees value their health insurance, but when it comes to selecting the best health plans for themselves and their families, they often don’t make the best choice.
-With our clients, we’ve seen up to 80% of employees pick the wrong plan for their needs—often spending too much money.
+Before working with our clients, we’ve seen up to 80% of their employees pick the wrong plan for their needs—often spending too much money.

-Employees don’t spend the time to understand their plans.
+And I’m not alone.
+Employees don’t spend the time needed to understand their plans.
 In fact, the stats show that 93% of them just stick with the same health plans year-after-year.
 1

-A plan comparison is better than nothing.
+When trying to select your benefits, a health plan comparison is better than nothing.
 It displays a static side-by-side description of each plan.
 Employees still need to spend time analyzing their expected medical costs and how they apply to each plan.
-The comparison provides lots of data but it requires employees to do additional research.
+The comparison provides some data, but it requires employees to do additional research.

-My top 3 picks—what to look for in a decision support tool
+My top 3 picks—what to look for in a health insurance decision support tool

-There are many factors to consider when selecting the right tool here are a few that I think are the most helpful to me:
+I’ve quickly realized not all tools are equal.
+There are many factors to consider when selecting the right tool.
+Here are a few that I think are the most helpful to me:

-We’ve identified 6 key questions to ask as you consider the right decision support tool and vendor to help you guide employees to select the best health plans for their needs.
+We’ve identified 6 key questions to ask as you consider the right benefits decision support tool to help guide employees to select the best health plans for their needs.
 Check out our e-book, 6 Vital Questions: What to ask vendors before selecting a health plan decision support tool.

 12016 AFLAC Workforce Report